Tyne–Wear derby: Away fans and policing

 The 1996–97 season saw Sunderland join Newcastle in the Premier League.
 However proposals were put forward to ban Newcastle fans from the ageing Roker Park on safety and security grounds.
 A last-minute agreement by Sunderland and Northumbria Police was to allow 1,000 Newcastle supporters to attend the game.
 However, Newcastle had already made arrangements for a live televised beamback, and so rejected the offer.
 Responding to criticism from fans, Newcastle's then Chief Executive Freddie Fletcher suggested that the state of Roker Park was to blame and told fans: "Don't blame Newcastle.
 Don't blame Northumbria Police.
 Blame Sunderland!"
 In response to the ban on Newcastle fans at Roker Park, Newcastle placed a similar ban on Sunderland fans for the return fixture at St James' Park.

-Fearing that this would set a precedent for future derby matches, supporters groups and fanzines of both sides joined together to form the Wear United pressure group.
+Fearing that this would set a precedent for future derby matches, supporters groups and fanzines of both sides joined to form the Wear United pressure group.
 Supporters of both sides were assured that away fans would be able to attend future derby games, though this was probably more to do with the fact that the 1996–97 season was Sunderland's last at Roker Park before moving into the brand new Stadium of Light.

 In January 2014, following violence after the previous year's derby in Newcastle, a 'bubble trip' was announced for Sunderland fans wishing to travel to St James' Park for the game- supporters would be denied entry unless they travelled to the game on official buses leaving from Sunderland, regardless of where they lived.
 The measure resulted in an angry response from both Sunderland and Newcastle supporters, with websites and fanzines from both sets of fans issuing a joint statement opposing the measure.
 Subsequently, a row broke out between the clubs and Northumbria Police as to why the bubble trip was being implemented, and Sunderland AFC withdrew the conditions, and in a joint statement with Newcastle United, criticised Northumbria Police's claims that they had not directed changes in kick off times over many years as 'false and absurd', and that all future games would kick off at times to suit the clubs and any TV broadcasts.